Historical Apoplexy · State Legislative Adaptations · Ohio

 (2,800,000) authorized users through two hundred thirty-six (236)

 stores worldwide.
-This program is funded by ALL federal taxpayers
+This program is funded by all federal taxpayers

 (10) THE PROOF MODEL IS ALREADY OPERATING ON OHIO SOIL.
-The Defense
+The

-Force Base in Dayton, Ohio.
+Air Force Base in Dayton, Ohio.
 Ohio taxpayers fund the federal

 commissary system through their income taxes.
-Ohio military families
+Ohio military

-operated grocery system.
-Ohio civilians — including the civilians of
+government-operated grocery system.
+Ohio civilians, including the

-overdose death rate in the nation — are denied access to the system
+mid-2010s opioid mortality peak, are denied access to the system

 their taxes fund.
-This is not an argument — it is a verdict;
+This is not an argument; it is a verdict;

 (11) The geographer Albrecht Penck calculated in 1925 that Earth's